google/yggdrasil-decision-forests/documentation/rtd/index.rst

 |

-**Yggdrasil Decision Forests** (YDF) is a production grade collection algorithms, developed and used in Google, for the training, serving, and interpretation of Decision Forest models.
-The library is available in C++, CLI (command-line-interface), TensorFlow (under the name TensorFlow Decision Forests;TF-DF), Javascript, and Go
+**Yggdrasil Decision Forests** (YDF) is a production grade collection of algorithms, developed and used by Google, for the training, serving, and interpretation of Decision Forest models.
+YDF is open-source and is available in C++, CLI (command-line-interface), TensorFlow (under the name TensorFlow Decision Forests;TF-DF), Javascript, and Go (inference only).
-(inference only).
 See the :doc:`features` page for the list of features.

 |